-No. Screen When Does This Screen Appear?
-Description and Action Required 1 Welcome Screen Always Click Next to continue.
-2 Select Installation Always Select Developer Installation.
+Screen When This Screen Appears Description Welcome Screen Always This screen provides a link to the latest product release notes.
+Review this information before you begin the installation.
+Install Software Updates Screen Always Select the method you want to use for obtaining software updates, or select Skip Software Updates if you do not want to get updates.
+If updates are found, the installer will automatically apply them at this point.
+Some updates will require the installer to automatically be restarted; if this happens, the Software Updates screen will not be seen the next time.
+Select Installation Always Select Developer Installation.
 Type Screen By default, ODI Studio (with local agent) is selected.
 Oracle recommends that you also select the ODI SDK with the Developer Installation.
-Click Next to continue.
-3 Prerequisite Checks Screen Always Click Next to continue.
-4 Specify Installation Location Screen Always Enter the absolute path for the Oracle home location (referred to later in this guide as ODI_HOME).
+Prerequisite Checks Screen Always The installer checks for system prerequisites such as operating system certification, recommended operating system packages, and physical memory.
+If there is a problem, a short error message appears and you will have an opportunity to correct the issue before continuing the installation.
+Specify Installation Location Screen Always This screen allows you to specify the absolute path for the Oracle home location (referred to later in this guide as $ODI_HOME$ ).
 NOTE - The specified directory must be an empty directory or an existing Oracle Data Integrator home location.
-Click Next to continue.
-5 Repository Configuration Screen Always Select whether you want to configure the Oracle Data Integrator Studio and the Standalone Agent with an existing Master and Work Repository pair.
-NOTE - If you choose to Skip Repository Configuration, you will have to configure the Oracle Data Integrator Studio and Standalone Agent manually as described in Section 3.2.
-Click Next to continue.
-6 Master Repository Screens Only if Configure with existing Master Specify the connection string to the database that hosts the Master Repository and the database user name and password and Work Repositories is selected on the Repository Configuration Screen.
-Click Next to continue.
-7 Supervisor User Only if Configure Specify the password for the ODI SUPERVISOR user.
-Details Screen with existing Master and Work Repositories is selected on the Repository Configuration Screen.
-Click Next to continue.
-8 Specify Work Only if Configure Select an existing Work Repository from the list.
-Repository Details Screen with existing Master and Work Repositories is selected on the Repository Configuration Screen.
-Click Next to continue.
+Repository Configuration Screen Always This screen allows you to select whether you want to configure the Oracle Data Integrator Studio and the Standalone Agent with an existing Master and Work Repository pair.
+NOTE - If you choose to Skip Repository Configuration , you will have to configure the Oracle Data Integrator Studio and Standalone Agent manually as described in Section 3.2.
+Master Repository Screens Only if Configure with existing Master and Work Repositories is selected on the Repository Configuration Screen.
+This screen allows you to specify the connection string to the database that hosts the Master Repository and the database user name and password Supervisor User Details Screen Only if Configure with existing Master and Work Repositories is selected on the Repository Configuration Screen.
+This screen allows you to specify the password for the ODI SUPERVISOR user.
+Specify Work Repository Details Screen Only if Configure with existing Master and Work Repositories is selected on the Repository Configuration Screen.
+This screen allows you to select an existing Work Repository from the list.

-Table 2-1 (Cont.)
-Developer Installation Flow
+Table 2-1Developer Installation Flow